-- Pupils must work in silence and remain seated throughout the placement. - If a pupil refuses to go to the BSR, they could receive a one-day suspension for serious defiance and will return to school via the BSR.
-Following a suspension parents/carers must attend a post-suspension meeting in school. - Following a suspension, pupils will return to school via the BSR. - If a pupil is referred to the BSR, they will remain in there for up to one full day (e.g. if a pupil is referred to the BSR during Period 3, they could remain in the BSR until the end of Period 3 the following day.) - Pupil will remain in the BSR over the lunch period, unless they are in there for a subject placement.
-If they require a packed lunch, it will be ordered by staff supervising and delivered to the BSR by a member of the kitchen staff.
+- Pupils must work in silence and remain seated throughout the placement, completing work to the best of their ability. - If a pupil refuses to go to the BSR, they could receive a one-day suspension for serious defiance and will return to school via the BSR.
+Following a suspension parents/carers must attend a post-suspension meeting in school. - Following a suspension, pupils may return to school via the BSR. - If a pupil is referred to the BSR, they will remain in there for a minimum of 1 hour and can restore their behaviour by completing work.
+If a pupil completes all required work, is respectful and polite and demonstrates that they are ready to return to lessons, then they will do so at the end of the following period.
+Should a pupil continue to be defiant, refuse to complete work then they will remain in the BSR until expectations have been met (for up to one full day). - If a pupil receives 2 C3s in one day, then they will be placed in the BSR for up to one full day (e.g. if a pupil is referred to the BSR during Period 3, they could remain in the BSR until the end of Period 3 the following day.) - Pupil will remain in the BSR over the lunch period, unless they are in there for a subject placement.
+If they require a packed lunch, it will be ordered by staff supervising and delivered to the BSR by a member of the kitchen staff. - All full day placements in the BSR have a school finishing time of 3.45pm.